donavenom/visualizations/README.md

 Multivariate data did not escape the two-dimensional flatlands, and I know see that I could have enhanced presentation of multivariate data using colors (i.e., one color for each data type).
 In my pursuit for a simple graph, I overlooked this potential improvement.

 *Principle 5 - Provide the user with an overview and details*
-The x-/y-axis are labeled appropriate to provide viewers with information to make sense of the graph.
-Further, I provided a legend describing what each color means.
-One thing I could have done, but admittedly had difficulty doing, is to provide a red diamond-shaped label in the legend indicating that the red diamond in the graph represents the month average of daily COVID-19 cases.
+The y-axis is labeled appropriately to provide viewers with information to make sense of the graph.
+While the x-axis does not provide all of the months, I feel that the two labels provide enough information to orient the viewer.
+I could have provided labels or a legend to differentiate the fitted line, confidence intervals, and residuals, but I - at the moment - had difficulty doing this in R.

 *Principle 6 - Utilize layering and separation*
-I used color to separate type of COVID-19 case (active vs deaths vs recovered).
-Also, I provided a particular color and shape to the month average of daily COVID-19 cases.
+In extending the margins, I also increased separation between the fitted line, confidence intervals, and residuals.

 *Principle 7 - Utilize narratives of space and time*
-As a general benefit of dot plots, the position of a dot on its corresponding dotted horizontal line informs the viewer the space a) between each dot, b) between the dot and 0, and c) between each dot and the maximine value.
-These anchors provide a clear narrative to the viewer of the daily amounts of COVID-19 cases per month, which is the intention of the data visualization.
+The x-axis line on which the distributions are portrayed demonstrate changes in the fitted line, confidence intervals, and residuals across months, utilizing time to inform the narrative.
+Beyond that, I do not know how else I could incorporate space and time to inform the narrative.

 *Narrative analysis*
 The line graph illustrates estimated COVID-19 infection rates in TX, with estimated infection rates displayed in the thousands.
 The data spans from March 2020 to March 2021.
 The data visualization shows that there is greater uncertainty of the estimated infection rates for the months of December and January, as indicated by the residuals and wider confidence intervals.